vanduc1102/vanduc1102.github.io/_posts/2020-10-20-jest-unittest.md

 - `-v "$(pwd)":/var/www/html`: On docker run, it runs inside an isolated container from our host, so we need to mount the current folder into the docker container, when the command completed, we will have result in our current directory.
 If we don't mount, docker will run the command and keep the result in side a auto generated container and we won't received anything.
 - `wordpress:cli` : is the docker image, we can search for a lot of images in [DockerHub](https://hub.docker.com/).
 - `make-pot . languages/my-plugin.pot`: it's the command will run inside container, the paths `. languages/my-plugin.pot` are inside container.
+- `--debug`: to debug the process to generate POT file.

 ## Tips

-When mapping a directory to a container, you should check the `WORKDIR` of the image.
+- When mapping a directory to a container, you should check the `WORKDIR` of the image.
 E.g: the [wp-cli image](https://github.com/docker-library/wordpress/blob/master/cli/php7.3/alpine/Dockerfile) has `WORKDIR` at `/var/www/html` , also you can change the `workdir` in docker run command with `-w`